 The path to success is often filled with contradictions, and the journey to team agility is no different.
-Speak to Scrum Master or Agile Coach on a mature team and they will tell you that dogmatic agile is their enemy, that it is harmful and holds back progress.
+Speak to a Scrum Master or Agile Coach on a mature team and they will tell you that dogmatic agile is their enemy, that it is harmful and holds back progress.
 This statement is true, but also contains an important caveat – it is their enemy today because they are a mature team.
 They understand agile and they understand themselves – dogmatism has no place here.

 Agile lends itself well to situational leadership or the SLII model.
 Teams and individuals progress and their needs become different.
 What is helpful for one team won’t be appropriate for another (or even for the same team at a different point in time).
 Therefore, it is important to note that there is time (hopefully short) where dogmatic agile is appropriate for a team.